makersacademy/bowling-challenge/README.md

 * As a user, when I am playing bowling and things are getting competitive
 * I want to keep a record of my points per roll to accumulate
-* So that I do not have to add them at the end
+* So that I do not have to add them at the end myself

 ### Acceptance criteria

-* Given that I have playing bowling
+* Given that I have been playing bowling
 * When I have had several turns at rolling
 * Then I want my points to accumulate